devrais/Warehouse/README.md

 Employee Model is used for "USER AUTHENTICATION"

 "Warehouse" has 3 types of employees - workers, managers and owners.
-Everyone has their own permissions for using the "Warehouse".
+Everyone has their own permissions for using the "Warehouse" (see rbac folder).
  Password for every employee is "123456".
 I suggest using "Andrei" with username "devrais" because he has the "owner" position (like admin).

+Workers can create, update, delete products.
+Managers can do everything that workers can and create, update categories.
+Cant delete categories Owners can do everything like super user.

 ### Category